AlexLupo5/CSC212-Term-Project/README.md

 **Windows:**

-You can find the SFML official instructions on there website located [here](https://www.sfml-dev.org/tutorials/2.6/).
+You can find the SFML official instructions on their website located [here](https://www.sfml-dev.org/tutorials/2.6/).

-Below will be provided basic instructions on install
+Basic installation instructions are provided below:

 1. First navigate to the SFML download page [here](https://www.sfml-dev.org/download/sfml/2.6.1/)
 2. The first thing to do on the webpage is to download this WinLibs MSVCRT 13.1.0 (64-bit)
-3. Then select and dowload the SFML that works with your IDE
+3. Then select and download the SFML that works with your IDE
 4. Extract the WinLibs MSVCRT 13.1.0 (64-bit)
 5. Cut the mingw64 folder and paste it into the Local Disk
 6. Then extract the SFML folder